-- presentations at orientation sessions by Campus Security, - h. presentations by Campus Security as requested by the college community, and - posters throughout the campus community to heighten awareness of sexual assault.
+- a. presentations at orientation sessions by Campus Security, - b. presentations by Campus Security as requested by the College community, and - c. posters throughout the campus community to heighten awareness of sexual assault.

 Sanctions

 Upon determination that a student or employee has committed rape, acquaintance rape or another sexual offense, the following sanctions are available: